STulling/challenge-builder/README.md

 For classic (non-IaC) dynamic challenges you can omit `docker-compose.yml`; the builder will skip image/OCI packaging and only perform the CTFd synchronisation.

+`<ctf-domain>` should be the host where the challenge will run (for example, `web.ctf.example`); you may include an `https://` scheme if that is more convenient.

 ### Optional: Sync with CTFd

-Provide CTFd credentials through CLI flags or environment variables to push dynamic or `dynamic_iac` challenges after the OCI package is built:
+Provide CTFd credentials through CLI flags or environment variables to push dynamic or `dynamic_iac` challenges after the OCI package is built. `--ctfd-url` defaults to `https://<ctf-domain>` when omitted:

 ```bash
 build-challenge \